New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: Introduction

 \section{Introduction}

 Ten years have passed since the discovery of the Higgs boson at the Large Hadron Collider (LHC) by the ATLAS and CMS collaborations~\cite{ATLAS:2012yve,CMS:2012qbp}.
 The precision Higgs measurements which followed all agree quite well with the Standard Model (SM) predictions.
 In the meantime, the two collaborations have searched very hard for a plethora of hypothetical new physics (NP) particles at the energy frontier.
-This tremendous effort was so far unsuccessful, confirming, once again, the SM.
-The theoretical physics community is puzzled by the correct extrapolation of the SM to the region where it was supposed to fail.
+This tremendous effort was so far unsuccessful, confirming, once again, the SM in spite of naturalness arguments that suggested the presence of new physics at (or below) the TeV scale.
 The most compelling discrepancy between LHC experiments and theory nowadays is actually observed in a dedicated flavour physics experiment.
-The LHCb collaboration unexpectedly found evidence for lepton flavour universality (LFU) violation~\cite{LHCb:2017avl,LHCb:2021trn} which, if correct, would not only represent a long-sought breakdown of the SM close to the TeV scale but would also point towards what we used to call an exotic beyond the SM (BSM) scenario.
+The LHCb collaboration unexpectedly found evidence for lepton flavour universality (LFU) violation~\cite{LHCb:2017avl,LHCb:2021trn} which, if correct, would not only represent a long-sought breakdown of the SM close to the TeV scale but would also point towards some exotic beyond the SM (BSM) scenario.

 The anomalies in several $B$-meson decays can be coherently explained by a short-distance new physics contribution in the underlying quark-level transition $b \to s \mu^+ \mu^-$ (we refer to this as $bs\mu\mu$ anomalies in what follows).
 Provided this effect is not due to a yet unknown experimental systematics, we are led to conclude that there exists a new \textit{super-weak} Fermi force of $\mathcal{O}(10^{-5}) \,G_F$.
 In analogy with the prediction of the weak scale from $G_F$, this gives us information about the scale where new mediator states are integrated out.
 The violation of perturbative unitarity in $2 \to 2$ scattering implies a new state with mass below (roughly) $100$\,TeV~\cite{DiLuzio:2017chi}.
 In other words, if the observed anomalies are indeed due to new physics and the basic postulates of quantum field theory hold, we have empirical evidence for a new mass threshold in the vicinity of our present and planned colliders.